breimanntools/aaanalysis/docs/source/index/usage_principles/aaclust.rst

 AAclust: Selecting Redundancy-Reduced Scale Sets
 ================================================

-AAontology is a two-level classification of amino acid scale, introduced in [Breimann24a]_.
+AAclust is a clustering wrapper framework. introduced in [Breimann24a]_.

-It was created by automatic scale classification and manual refinement:
+Taking any a set of amino acid scales as input, it estimates and optimizes the number of clusters to obtain a redundancy-reduced scale set:

+.. image :: /_artwork/schemes/scheme_AAclust1.png

+.. image :: /_artwork/schemes/scheme_AAclust1tp.png

+AAclust provides two selection modi: k-optimized and k-based selection:

-.. image :: /_artwork/schemes/scheme_AAontology1.png
+.. image :: /_artwork/schemes/scheme_AAclust2.png

-AAontology comprises 586 amino acid scales, organized into 67 scale subcategories, and 8 scale categories:
+Three different clustering quality measures can be used to evaluate the the resulting clustering results:

-.. image :: /_artwork/schemes/scheme_AAontology2.png
+.. image :: /_artwork/schemes/scheme_AAclust3.png